“Wildness is the preservation of the World” ~ Henry David Thoreau.

 Later, we would meet Vic and Jane Simpson and their daughter Katie who was Keith's age and they too became good friends.
 Vic was a veterinarian in Botswana and their family now lives in Chacewater, Truro, Cornwall, England.
 Vic is an expert on birds.

-We are fortunate to also meet three American couples who are serving as Peace Corps Volunteers in Gaborone, Botswana.
+We are fortunate to also meet three American couples serving as Peace Corps Volunteers in Gaborone, Botswana.
 Mike and Karen Davis and Joe and Lynn Passineau are in their twenties and Ruth and Malcolm Smith are in their late sixties.
 The day after Malcolm retired as an airline pilot in California, they joined the Peace Corps.
 Together, we traveled into the bush to discover wild Africa.
 Their love for nature and wildness was there from the first day we met in Gaborone.
 They were real, hard-core Peace Corps Volunteers answering President John F. Kennedy's call to serve our country.

 Years later, I would find a Peace Corps saying that I love: